ably/spaces/docs/usage.md

 const spaces = new Spaces(client);
 ```

-In both scenarios, you can access the client via `spaces.ably`.
+You can access the Ably client via `spaces.ably`.

 To learn more about authenticating with ably, see our [authentication documentation](https://ably.com/docs/auth).

 ## Create a space

-A space is the virtual area of an application you want to collaborate in, such as a web page, or slideshow.
+A space is the virtual area of an application you want users to collaborate in, such as a web page, or slideshow.
 A `space` is uniquely identified by its name.
 A space is created, or an existing space retrieved from the `spaces` collection by calling the `get()` method.
 You can only connect to one space in a single operation.
 The following is an example of creating a space called "demonSlideshow":

 ```ts
 const space = await spaces.get('demoSlideshow');